 User.
 For purposes of this document, there are three user roles in Virtualization Systems defined by their privileges:

 Unprivileged Users.
 Generally referred to as “Users.”
 Users operate Guest VMs.
 For some VS instantiations, Users may function only within Guest VMs (e.g. remote thin client environments).
 For other instantiations, policy may permit Users to, for example, start and stop Guest VMs, connect and disconnect Guest VMs to physical devices, and log in to multiple Guests at the same time.
 Users are not permitted to configure VMs, virtual networking, or policy.
+[Revisit to see if we need to call out that Users need not be humans?]

 VS Administrators.
 Generally referred to as “Administrators.”
 Administrators perform management functions on the VS, including creation and configuration of Guest VMs, assignment of Users to VMs, definition of Domains, creation and management of virtualized network infrastructure, and maintenance of the VS. VS Administration does not include administration of software running within Guest VMs, such as the Guest OS.